, ,

 What color eyes will my baby have?
 When do babies eyes change color

-However, the color you see after a year may still be under development.
-Some babies may take up to three years to develop a permanent eye color.
-This is the uncommon reason why your children may have blue eyes while you and your spouse have brown eyes.
+That hue you see after a year, however, could still be in the works.
+Some infants may not have permanent eye color for up to three years.
+This is the unusual reason your spouse and you may have brown eyes yet your kids may have blue eyes.
 Two parents with blue eyes are more likely to produce a kid with blue eyes, just as two parents with brown eyes are more likely to have a child with brown eyes.

 Eye color is genetically determined- Can I calculate what color eyes will my baby have with the baby eye calculator?

-Eye colors are determined in part by a certain chromosome.
-It has two genes, one of which influences the quantity of melanin in the iris and the other of which regulates the activity of melanocytes.
-These genes interact to determine the eye color.
+Part of a certain chromosome determines eye colors.
+It contains two genes; the first controls melanocyte activity, the second the amount of melanin in the iris.
+The color of the eyes is determined by interactions between these genes.
 Other genes have a lesser influence.
 The first year of a baby’s life is filled with many changes, and for some children, the color of their eyes will also alter.
 Whether or not your child’s eye color changes, continue to enjoy locking eyes with him or her.

 So, what precisely is baby’s eye color?
 The iris, a muscular disk that encircle the pupil (the black part of each eye), determines the eye’s color.
 A person’s iris controls how much light enters their eye.
 The spectrum of iris color extends from the palest blue to the deepest brown.